JaqiKal/task-master/README.md

 Benefit from built-in error handling and user feedback mechanisms, ensuring a smooth and intuitive user experience even when mistakes are made.

-**Error managment when adding a task**
+**Error management when adding a task**

 These are common error types managed during the task addition process.
 * Validation Errors, occur when user input does not meet predefined criteria, such as due dates in the past or incorrect formats for input fields.
 These errors prompt the user to re-enter data correctly.
 * Empty Input Errors are triggered when the user submits an empty string for a required field.
 The application alerts the user that input is necessary to proceed.
-* API Errors are also handled but now shown in image, Example on an API error is when there's an issue communicating with external services, like Google Sheets.
+* API Errors are also handled but not shown in the image, Example of an API error is when there's an issue communicating with external services, like Google Sheets.
 Users are informed that the operation couldn't be completed and are asked to try again later.

 ![x](/documentation/images/add-task-error.webp)

-**Error managment udating a task**
+**Error management updating a task**

 These are common error types managed during the task updating process.